kostoskistefan/linvoke/README.md

  4. (Optional) Install the library on the system: `meson install -C build`

 If you chose to skip step 4, you'll find the library inside a folder called `build` in the root directory of this project, which can then be linked to your application.

+## Testing

+This library uses the [CMocka](https://cmocka.org/) unit testing framework to test its functionality.
+The tests can be run after completing steps 1 through 3 of the build instructions.
+Use the following command to run the tests: `meson test -C build`

 ## Contributing